East Side Historic District (Saratoga Springs, New York): Boundary

 Opposite Marion Place, it goes out to Lake and follows it east to the middle of the block between Marion and Nelson Avenue.
 There, it turns south between two properties to eventually follow Diamond Place.
 It takes in the house at the corner of Diamond Place and Diamond Street, then follows the latter west to the line between two lots and goes south to Mitchell Place.
 It follows Mitchell out to Nelson and then turns south briefly to continue east along the rear lot lines of the north side of Caroline Street to include three lots east of Ludlow Street.

 From there it continues south to the middle of the block, including all properties on Labelle Lane.
 It follows rear lot lines again along Fifth Avenue to East Avenue, which it follows south to the rear lot line of the properties on the south side of Fifth, excluding the stables and other track support buildings.
 This point is the district's eastern extreme.

 The boundary continues to divide houses and racetrack buildings down to George Street, where it turns west.
 Other than including the house at 60 George, on the southwest corner of the Nelson Avenue intersection, it remains in George Street all the way to Court Street.
 There it dips southward again and follows Thompson Place to Regent Street.

-It goes to its southernmost point when it includes all properties along the west side of Regent down to Union Avenue (NY 9P), then follows their rear lines north to Spring Street, where it turns west again.
+It goes to its southernmost point which includes all properties along the west side of Regent down to Union Avenue (NY 9P)/ It hen follows its rear lines north to Spring Street, where it turns west again.
 It turns north around a property at the northeast corner of Spring and Henry Street, then goes west to follow Henry up to Caroline.
 There it goes east to the middle of the block and then follows lot lines to Lake.

 After following the rear lines of two properties next to the armory on Henry at the northeast corner of Lake, it includes one more house on Henry and then follows a driveway to Bank Alley, where it turns west to Henry again.
 It follows Henry, then the rear line along the east of the street until it reaches that of the house opposite North Street, where it turns east.